mdsvoren/eecs731-project7/README.md

 Project 7
 ==============================

-Storytelling with a dataset from previous project.
+Using compelling visuals to unlock new meaning and to further explore the MLB dataset from Project 4.

 Project Organization
 ------------

     ├── README.md          <- The top-level README for developers using this project.
-    ├── data               <-
+    ├── data               <- contains data from the MLB data set.
     │
-    ├── notebooks          <- contains notebook "Project 7 - Anomaly Detection"
+    ├── notebooks          <- contains notebook "Project 7 - Storytelling and Visualization"
     │
     │